 - Wait to decorate until right before serving.
 The nuts will get soft if the decorated cheeseball is stored in the refrigerator.

-Display and serving
+Display and Serving

 - Display on a board surrounded by fresh herbs.
 Lay the hedgehog cheeseball on a bed of fresh dill or surround with sprigs of fresh rosemary.